GriffinKowash/EMAtools/README.md

   indices = file.find_all('* geometry: line', start=150, exact=True, case=False, n_max=5)
   ```

+The `separator` argument is only used with `exact=True` and allows a non-endline separator to be specified when searching for an exact match.
+For a practical use case, consider that segment names in MHARNESS files have topology information encoded using underscores—for example, "SEG5___S0___C0" indicates a conductor nested within a shield on segment SEG5.
+If the user wishes to find occurrences of SEG5 that do *not* contain topology information, executing `file.find('SEG5')` will yield false positives, since 'SEG5' is a partial match for 'SEG5___S0___C0'.
+On the other hand, `file.find('SEG5', exact=True)` will likely yield no results, since the `exact` keyword searches for exact matches with a full line.

+ If an empty string is provided as a separator (1file.find('SEG5', exact=True, separator='')`), then EMAtools will split each line by whitespace and search for an exact match within the resulting array of strings.
+This will produce the desired result for this example, as only exact matches to `SEG5` surrounded by whitespace will be returned.

+ The `separator` argument can also be a list or tuple of separators; for example, providing `separator=['(', ')']` will split each line by open and closed parentheses.
+Any standard regular expression may also be provided.

  `File.find` is a wrapper method for `File.find_all` that finds a single match to the search string rather than returning a list of all matches.
 To find the first instance of "!NEW PROBE FILE NAME":

 ```
 file.find('!NEW PROBE FILE NAME')